University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Read_QC/read-qc.md

 Below is a basic trimmomatic command for processing paired-end data.
 Modify the command to:

- * Use 2 cores/threads to speed up processing
+ * Use 1 core/thread to compare to the default, which will use all cores available (2).
  * Increase the quality value threshold, at which 3' quality trimming is performed, to 20
  * Include a minimum length filter of 75 bp (hint look for `MINLEN` in the [manual](http://www.usadellab.org/cms/uploads/supplementary/Trimmomatic/TrimmomaticManual_V0.32.pdf).